Takashiidobe/interview-questions/src/design/trivia/async-io.md

 Epoll, Select, and AIO all have flaws that make them hard to use.

-Select and requires iterating over all the passed file descriptors, state, and register callbacks, which is slow.
-At 100 or so fds, this is a huge bottleneck and starts to degrade performance -- use libuv at this point.
+Select, poll, and epoll require iterating over all the passed file descriptors, state, and register callbacks, which is slow.
+At 100 or so fds, this is a huge bottleneck and starts to degrade performance.
+This can cause polynomial degradation of performance for the calls, so use io_uring or some other thing by that point.